cdrx/rancher-gitlab-deploy/README.md

 #### [1.2] - 2017-01-03
 Added the --sidekicks flag to upgrade sidekicks at the same time, thank you @kiesiu for the PR

+#### [1.3] - 2017-03-16
+Added the --new-sidekick-image flag to change sidekick images while upgrading, thank you @kariae for the PR

 ## License